cse-sim/cse/doc/src/docs/input-data/rsys.md

 COMBINEDHEATDHW,  Combined heating / DHW.
 Use rsCHDHWSYS to specify the DHWSYS that provides hot water to the coil in this RSYS.
 No cooling.
 ACCOMBINEDHEATDHW, Compressor-based cooling; COMBINEDHEATDHW heating.
 ACPMCOMBINEDHEATDHW, Compressor-based cooling modeled per PERFORMANCEMAP specified in rsPerfMapClg; COMBINEDHEATDHW heating.
 FANCOIL, Coil-based heating and cooling.
-No primary (fuel-using) equipment is modeled.  rsLoadMtr&comma; rsHtgLoadMtr&comma; and rsClgLoadMtr are typically used to record loads for linking to an external model.
+No primary (fuel-using) equipment is modeled.  rsLoadMtr&comma; rsHtgLoadMtr&comma; and rsClgLoadMtr are typically used to record loads for linking to an external model.", True)
-END
-%>
+}}

 {{
   member_table({